nickworonekin/puyo-text-editor/docs/MtxToJson/README.md

 **--64bit**

 When converting to MTX and version is 2, specifies offsets are 64-bit integers.
-Only set this when the MTX files are being used in the Switch version of Puyo Puyo Tetris.
+Only set this when the MTX files are being used on the Switch version of Puyo Puyo Tetris.

 **-o &lt;output&gt;** or **--output &lt;output&gt;**